Advance Brain Health with Genomics & AI

 THE APPROACH

-We develop next-generation spatial omics to map the healthy and diseased human brain at molecular resolution with unprecedented population scale.
+We develop next-generation imaging-based spatial omics technologies to map the spatial transcriptome in the healthy and diseased brain with unprecedented molecular resolution and precision.

-We use high-throughput genomics and biochemical approaches to identify mechanisms by which specific genes and signaling pathways causally drive aberrant cellular phenotypes in the diseased brain.
+We use high-throughput biochemical approaches to identify the molecular mechanisms and signaling pathways that govern RNA localization and drive its mislocalization in disease.